Research Projects

 O3C was awarded a significant grant from the Leverhulme Trust to examine why people share false and misleading information on personal messaging platforms.

 Professor Andrew Chadwick, the project’s Principal Investigator and Professor Cristian Vaccari (Co-Investigator) were awarded £347,000 from the Trust’s prestigious Research Project Grant scheme for the study.
 Their proposal was submitted in May 2019, the award was made in March 2020.
-The start of the project was delayed until March 1, 2021 due to the global Coronavirus pandemic and runs until 2024.
+The start of the project was delayed until March 1, 2021 due to the global Coronavirus pandemic and ran until 2024.

-Visit the Project Website to lean more.
+Visit the Project Website to learn more.

 O3C Public Reports

-O3C 4: Beyond Quick Fixes: How Users Make Sense of Misinformation Warnings on Personal Messaging
+O3C 4: Beyond Quick Fixes: How Users Make Sense of Misinformation Warnings on Personal Messaging (2023)

 The Everyday Misinformation Project used its longitudinal qualitative panel to ask: Do the "forwarded" tags on WhatsApp make sense?
 Read what they found.

-O3C 3: Covid Vaccines and Online Personal Messaging: The Challenge of Challenging Everyday Misinformation
+O3C 3: Covid Vaccines and Online Personal Messaging: The Challenge of Challenging Everyday Misinformation (2022)

 Read this April 2022 report from the Everyday Misinformation Project examining the social norms that shape whether and how people fail to challenge Covid vaccine misinformation on personal messaging.

-O3C 2: The New Crisis of Public Communication: Challenges and Opportunities for Future Research on Digital Media and Politics
+O3C 2: The New Crisis of Public Communication: Challenges and Opportunities for Future Research on Digital Media and Politics (2019)

 Download this December 2019 state-of-the-field think piece by Andrew Chadwick.

-O3C 1: News Sharing on UK Social Media: Misinformation, Disinformation, and Correction
+O3C 1: News Sharing on UK Social Media: Misinformation, Disinformation, and Correction (2019)

-Current PhD Research Projects
+PhD Research Projects

 Harvey Dodds